anna-filou/blog/about.md

 ## Contact

 Wanna work on a project together?
 Need help with something?
 The are contact and social links on the top right of this page.

-In addition, there’s a very quick and straight-forward contact form [on the main website](https://annafilou.com/#Typeform) in case you’d like a quote for the creation of a website or some other work.
+There’s alo a quick and straight-forward contact form [on the main site](https://annafilou.com/#Typeform) in case you’d like a **quote** on the creation of a website or some other work.

-*Visit the main website at [annafilou.com](https://annafilou.com).*